mohammadrony/emarket/README.md

 sudo mysql_secure_installation
 ```
 You could use mysql server password as `12345678`.
 If you use any other password, You need to change the password in `server/src/config/config.js` file.
-you can follow this https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04 to configure mysql database server for linux.
+you can follow this https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04 to configure mysql database server.
 ### Create a mysql database named mydb
 ```
 CREATE DATABASE mydb